True Globalization Must Rest On Shared Values

 But, more than anything else, a successful agreement that creates real value for all the stakeholders would show that like minded governments, inspired by the same or at least very similar values, can and will cooperate for the benefit of their societies.

-Given the enormous amount of technical issues involved, this goal of a Transatlantic Free Trade Area may be very complicated.
+Given the enormous amount of technical issues involved, this goal of a Transatlantic Free Trade Area may be very difficult to reach.
 But it is doable.
 The benefits, on both sides of the Atlantic, will be immense.
-And this agreement would be a powerful example of values driven globalization.
+And this agreement would be a powerful example of values-driven globalization.

 Paolo von Schirach is the Editor of the Schirach Report He is also the President of the Global Policy Institute, a Washington DC think tank, and Chair of Political Science and International Relations at Bay Atlantic University, also in Washington, DC.